LuyoloRadebe/MarsRoverChallenge/README.md

 `$ bundle install`

+To run the application (ensure you're in the project root directory):

+`$ ruby main.rb`

 ## TODO
 - Best way to input & parse user text in a GUI format?
 For now the instructions are hardcoded in the initial structure and give an accurate result but I would like a real time interface wherein the user can insert rover instructions
 -  Best way to implement rspec tests and what edge cases to test?
 Throw an exception when: